Chinese

 Single-Cell Repairability

-When you build a system from LYP single cells, a problem with one cell means you replace that one cell.
-The rest continue operating normally.
 The cost of replacing a single cell is a fraction of replacing an entire pre-built pack.
 For a fleet managing dozens or even hundreds of vehicles, that difference multiplied across the fleet and over years of operation adds up to substantial savings.

-Single-cell repairability means faster repairs (swapping one cell is quicker than replacing a full pack), simpler spare parts inventory (you only need to stock one cell model), and more predictable repair costs (you only spend what the actual failure warrants each time).
+What this means for fleet operations.
+Single-cell repairability means faster repairs (swapping one cell is quicker than replacing a full pack), simpler spare parts inventory (you only need to stock one cell model), and more predictable repair costs (you only spend what the actual failure requires each time).

 Vibration-Resistant Installation